-Climate change is another issue that can be at least partially remedied through sustainable development.
-Sustainable development practices would mandate a lower use of fossil fuels, which are not sustainable and which produce greenhouse gases.
-As the population rises, more people will be requiring more energy and will be putting an even greater strain on the world climate.
+Climate change is another issue that many believe can be partially addressed by employing sustainable development.
+Sustainable development practices would mandate a lower use of fossil fuels, which are not sustainable and produce greenhouse gases.
+Sustainable development practices should put less a strain on natural unsustainable resources.
+According to current beliefs about climate change, this would have a lesser impact on the world climate.

 Provide Financial Stability